EarthScope/pymseed/README.md

 ## Example usage

-Working programs for a variety of use cases ca be found in the [examples](https://github.com/EarthScope/pymseed/tree/main/examples) directory of the repository.
+Working programs for a variety of use cases can be found in the [examples](https://github.com/EarthScope/pymseed/tree/main/examples) directory of the repository.

 Read a file and print details from each record: